Chris is a homeowner with a lawn. He cuts it once a week during the spring, summer, and fall. Apparently, he writes things, too.

 Oh sure, after spending two hours on a ride on tractor, having my hands smell like gasoline, and getting dust and dirt all over me, you might think otherwise.
 But don't be fooled.
 This is a labor of love and my bit of zen exercise.

 Ridiculous, you say?
 That may be—especially to you city folk.
-There's not a whole lot of lawn cutting you can do in a concrete jungle or on places where a blade of grass needs to cut through concrete to meet the sun.
-But let me tell you, anyone who owns a lawn mower (and uses it) has found a peace in the smell of cut grass and order in the lines of his tire tracks.
+There's not a whole lot of lawn cutting you can do in a concrete jungle or in places where a blade of grass needs to cut through concrete to meet the sun.
+But let me tell you, anyone who owns a lawnmower (and uses it) has found peace in the smell of cut grass and order in the lines of his tire tracks.

 What Is Zen?

 For those of you not acquainted with Eastern philosophy, zen is the art of being in the moment—for lack of a better term.

 You enjoy doing what you're doing while you're doing it.
 Your mind is focused on an action and for a moment you and the action are one.
 Zen can be realized in almost anything.
 For writers, it's the act of writing and being one with one's thoughts as you're creating them.
 For a cook, it's the focused intent of cutting the food, heating the pan and the oil, smelling the aroma of the cooked food, and tasting the product as it's being cooked.